trackmastersteve/alienfx/README.md

 Dependencies:
 ------------

-AlienFX is written in python and has been tested on python 2.7.
+AlienFX is written in python and has been tested on python 2.7 and 3.6.
 It requires the following python packages to run:

 1. pyusb >= 1.0.0b1